glouppe/info8006-introduction-to-ai/lecture4.md

 - Updates the values of $\alpha$ and $\beta$ as the path is expanded.
 - Prune the remaining branches (i.e., terminate the recursive calls) as soon as the value of the current node is known to be worse than the current $\alpha$ or $\beta$ value for MAX or MIN, respectively.

+???

+If the minimax value $v$ for MAX becomes larger the best value $\beta$ for MIN, then $n$ will never be reached.

 ---

 # $\alpha$-$\beta$  search

 .width-90[![](figures/lec4/alpha-beta-impl.png)]

+???

+Note that MAX plays first, hence the first call to MAX-VALUE in the main function.

 ---